Mah-mu-dul/aquaponics-software/README.md

    npm start
    ```

+## Live Link

+The live version of the project can be found [here](https://iot-aquaponic.netlify.app/).

 ## Contributing

 We welcome contributions from everyone!
 If you have ideas for improvements or new features, please feel free to submit a pull request or open an issue.